TrainWeb.org Facebook Page

 Map: Ba 42 J 3 Topographic Maps

-In the past, this was known as Carroll Interlocking, the home of CX Tower.
+In the past, the meeting spot was also known as Carroll Interlocking.
 The many CPL signals that had stood in this vicinity are now gone.
 The extra width here reveals the WB&A had previously parallelled on the right on partially elevated trackage.

 Back to Zepps